Drowning is defined as a respiratory impairment — that is, being unable to breathe — because you’ve been submerged in water.

 - Know first aid: Learn basic swimming skills and cardiopulmonary resuscitation (CPR).

-At the end of the day, if you or your kiddo inhaled some water while swimming or got dunked in the pool during water tag, there’s no need to worry, Dr. Grover says.
-However, drowning is always a concern—meaning you can never be too safe by the water.
+At the end of the day, if you or your kiddo inhaled some water while swimming or got dunked in the pool during water tag, there’s no need to worry, Dr. Grover reassures.
+But drowning and near-drowning are always a concern — meaning you can never be too safe by the water.